LeeHowes/CPP/paper_framework_sources/p2079_system_execution_context.md

 ```

 Let's assume we have a single-threaded environment, and a means of customising the `system_context` for this environment.
-We know we need a way to donate `main`'s thread to this context.
+We know we need a way to donate `main`'s thread to this context, it is the only thread we have available.
-It is the only thread we have available:
+Assuming that we want a `drive` operation in some form, our choices are to:
- * Either we define our `drive` operation, so that it is standard, and we use it on this system.
+ * define our `drive` operation, so that it is standard, and we use it on this system.
- * Or we allow the customisation to define a drive operation related to the specific single-threaded environment.
+ * or allow the customisation to define a custom `drive` operation related to the specific single-threaded environment.

 With a standard `drive` of this sort (or of the more complex design in [@P2079R2]) we might write an example to use it directly:
 ```